 The average household size in unincorporated Colusa County is approximately three persons.
 The average household size has remained steady since 2000.
 Table 1-12 identifies average household size from 2000 to 2009.
 Renter-occupied households are, on average, larger than owner-occupied households with average household sizes of 3.13 and 2.78, respectively.
 Table 1-13 identifies household size by tenure.

-Table 1-12: Average Household Size
+TABLE 1-12: AVERAGE HOUSEHOLD SIZE

 2000 2009

 2.93 2.93

+Courses Department of Fullyan

 Source: Department of Finance, 2009